Parsing Reliable Info on Self Defense

 And yes, I’m aware of the statement “information online is worth what you paid for it” while writing these articles.
 Just because you read what I write doesn’t mean you’re squared away, fam.
 Even if you think I’m right or if you think I’m a blubbering idiot, I want you to keep expanding.
 Invest in competent training and proper exercise.
 Reach out to your local community of first responders.
 Get involved with things, because the more you wake up and the more you experience things, the more you’ll be molded into a competent, capable individual.

 These books are all good reading for people unsure of where to begin on finding information:

 Deadly Force: Understanding Your Right To Self Defense by Massad Ayoob is available on Amazon

 In The Gravest Extreme by Massad Ayoob is another ‘Yoob classic on Amazon

 The Anatomy of Motive by John Douglas is a good one about understanding criminal behavior on Amazon

 As usual, I’m supporting charity.

 Black Rifle Coffee Company is doing some good work to help veterans and first responders.
 Buying their Thin Blue Line and Warrior’s Heart coffee blends will make profits go directly to charities and give you some good shit.
-I’m not a regular coffee drinker, but I buy this whenever I can.
+I wasn’t always a regular coffee drinker, but since going into the line of duty full time now I buy this whenever I can.